Position: Immigration Project Attorney

 - Provide training and technical assistance to attorneys, advocates, and allied professionals on issues impacting immigrant survivors and their children.

 - Assist with other KCSDV duties as assigned.

-Paid health, dental, life, and long- and short-term disability insurance, Section 125 mini-flex plan, and 401K Plan contribution
+Health, dental, life, and long- and short-term disability insurance, Section 125 mini-flex plan, and 401k plan retirement contribution

 Knowledge, Skills and Abilities Needed: